nnethercote/Rust-CUDA/guide/src/nvvm/types.md

 Anyways, types are an integral part of the codegen and everything revolves around them and you will see them everywhere.

 `rustc_codegen_ssa` does not actually tell you what your type representation should be, it allows you to decide.
-For example, rust-gpu represents it as a `SpirvType` enum, while both `rustc_codegen_llvm` and our codegen represent it as opaque LLVM types:
+For example, Rust GPU represents it as a `SpirvType` enum, while both `rustc_codegen_llvm` and our codegen represent it as opaque LLVM types:

 ```rs